yurnov/cerberek/README.md

-# Сerberek
+# Cerberek

-The name of this Telegram antispam bot is inspired by the name of name of Cerberus from the Greek mythology.
-Can be also named Cerbuś.
+The name of this Telegram antispam bot is inspired by Cerberus from Greek mythology.
+It can also be referred to as Cerbuś.

 This repository contains a Telegram bot configured to monitor a specific group chat.
 The bot reads all messages, checks for keywords, deletes messages containing those keywords, and bans the user who sent them.

-Messages from the admin of the chat are unfiltered.
+Messages from the chat admin are unfiltered.

 ## Features